agenteo/agenteo.github.com/_posts/2014-11-19-gemfiles-hierarchy-in-ruby-on-rails-component-based-architecture.md

 UPDATE: looks like it is supported there was an issue open to document this [https://github.com/bundler/bundler/issues/3214](https://github.com/bundler/bundler/issues/3214).
 I've submitted a patch to the docs.

+EDIT: if you are interested there is a conversation about this on [components in rails mailing list](https://groups.google.com/forum/#!topic/components-in-rails/aCGDuYcS2W0).

 You can find a test app where I spiked this solution at: [https://github.com/agenteo/lab-gemfile-hierarchy](https://github.com/agenteo/lab-gemfile-hierarchy)

 I hope this helps others.
 Ciao.